 Glitter is a treat.
 If our waterways were perfect, not one plastic bag was floating around, unrestrained.
 Would glitter on our soap be an issue?
 Is it the type of glitter?
 If we come up with a better glitter, can we still have this pleasure?

 Are we going to remove all forms of pleasure from our world?
 How do we balance this idea, some things (by-products from art/industry/existence) are hazardous to us and our environments.
 We must be specific in our care for ourselves and our planet - weigh the results of our efforts and strive to do better in every area.

 As I continue to alter my life in earth's preservation, corporations continue to pollute our world.
 How do I battle the tide of unconscious and even malicious actions?

 I am suggesting considered and conscious thought about our actions, the results of those actions on ourselves, our immediate environments and life as a whole.
 Taking such full responsibility, nothing is shrugged off.
 I’m unclear of the impact of glitter on our world and creatures.
 I’m unclear if it is repairable.
 I do know glitter delights me.
 I would happily trade all my plastic bags for the ability to use bio-degradable glitter.
 I also know the idea of a tortured creature is not worth any pleasure I might derive from glitter.

 How much glitter can be made from one styrofoam egg carton?
-Is the real issue about glitter, that we cannot recycle it; that our sea life chooses glitter over food?
+Is the real issue about glitter, that we cannot recycle it; that our sea life chooses glitter and plastic over food?
 Or that glitter contaminates our food sources?
 How about the fact that we are over fishing our seas?
 Where to begin to unravel this mess?

 I know glitter isn’t made from styrofoam, but let’s ask about the lesser of two evils, not throw the baby out with the bath water.
 In my heart of hearts, I see glitter going the way of mercury or better yet, Apple’s behavior?